xlcnd/isbntools/README.rst

 Install
 =======

-From the command line enter (in some cases you have to preced the command with ``sudo``):
+From the command line enter (in some cases you have to precede the command with ``sudo``):